Adderall is a brand-name amphetamine drug used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.

 Can You Overdose on Adderall?

-You can overdose on Adderall if you take too much.
+Yes, you can overdose on Adderall if you take too much or mix it with other substances like alcohol.
 Your symptoms can be cardiovascular (like a heart attack) or psychiatric (like psychosis).[4]
-If you overdose, you’ll need care in a hospital to get better.

 Adderall Overdose Symptoms